Program - ICPC 2016

 Room: Trinity | Session Chairs: Jonathan I. Maletic and Gabriele Bavota

 What's in a Name?
-A Study of Identifiers (ICPC’06) | Info | PDFLink | Slides
+A Study of Identifiers (ICPC’06) | Info | PDF | Slides

 Dawn Lawrie, Christopher Morrell, Henry Feild, and David Binkley